Royal tours of Antigua and Barbuda: 2010s

 Prince Harry visited in 2016 to mark the 35th anniversary of independence of Antigua and Barbuda.
 The Prince attended a reception hosted by the Governor General Sir Rodney Williams, which featured cultural performances related to Antiguan life.
 At the Sir Vivian Richards Stadium, the Prince attended a Youth Sports Festival, where he was hosted by three Antiguan and Barbudan cricketers: Sir Vivian Richards, Sir Andy Roberts and Sir Curtly Ambrose.
 The Prince later attended a Charities Showcase event in the tropical grounds of Government House, St John's.
 The Prince visited Barnacle Point to attend a reception hosted by Prime Minister Gaston Browne.
 At the reception, Prime Minister Browne, referring to the announcement of the Prince's engagement to Meghan Markle earlier that month, said, "I just want to say that should you make the decision to honeymoon - then Antigua and Barbuda want to welcome you".
 On the island of Barbuda, the Prince visited the Holy Trinity Primary School, and Sir McChesney George High School.
 On return to Antigua, the Prince unveiled Antigua and Barbuda's dedication towards The Queen's Commonwealth Canopy project at the Victoria Park Botanical Gardens in St John's.

-In November 2017, the Prince of Wales visited Antigua and Barbuda to see how communities were recovering following the devastation caused by Hurricanes Irma and Maria.
+In November 2017, Charles, the Prince of Wales visited Antigua and Barbuda to see how communities were recovering following the devastation caused by Hurricanes Irma and Maria.
 The Prince visited a centre for Barbudan evacuees, and attended a reception in the capital St John's.
 The Prince later travelled to the island of Barbuda to see the devastation first-hand and met survivors and charity workers.
 In Barbuda, the Prince also visited the Holy Trinity School, which was severely damaged, and heard about the recovery effort.